K-5 Science Curriculum

 The middle school science curriculum is a project-based curriculum built following the 5E instructional model.
 The 2019-2020 school year is the second year of full implementation in middle school.
-During the 2017-2018 school year, SFUSD will be implementing the 6th grade curriculum and piloting the 7th and 8th grade curriculum is being implemented.
-For more information and access to the curriculum, click here.
+During the 2017-2018 school year, SFUSD implemented the 6th grade curriculum and this school year the 7th and 8th grade curriculum is being implemented.
+For more information and access to the curriculum: Middle School Science Curriculum.

 High School Science Curriculum

 SFUSD's Science Core Curriculum

 San Francisco Unified School District is committed to a district-wide implementation of the Next Generation Science Standards (NGSS) through a core curriculum that positively impacts science learning for all students.
 The NGSS call for a shift in the way that science is taught, with an increased focus on the doing of science and engineering through making sense of rich phenomena and solving real-world problems.
 As students have increasing access to endless amounts of information, being good at science is no longer defined by a student’s ability to memorize science content.
 Instead, we are focused on their ability to identify patterns, ask questions, analyze and interpret data, argue from evidence, collaborate with other scientists, and communicate their understandings.